nbonfils/fixed-probe/README.md

 This work has been done by **Nils Bonfils** for his Bachelor project at [EPFL](http://epfl.ch/) and is supervised by **Robin Scheibler**.

-This project takes part in a wider one, [the Biodesign project](https://biodesign.cc/).
+This project takes part in a wider one, [the Biodesign project][biodesign].
 It was done within the [LCAV lab](http://lcav.epfl.ch/) at _EPFL_ and sponsored by it.
 The [Hackuarium bio-hackerspace](http://www.hackuarium.ch/en/) also provided tools and a place to work.